saima-tithi/FVE-novel/README.md

 The ouput folders and files will be generated in the `FVE-novel-outputDirectory` folder.
 The outputs will be stored in `final-results` folder inside `FVE-novel-outputDirectory` folder.

 The output files are:
-1. *final-scaffolds.fasta* : all scaffolds assembled from the reads, they are draft viral genomes
+1. *final-scaffolds.fasta* : All scaffolds assembled from the reads, they are draft viral genomes.
 2. *bin-info.tsv* : For each scaffold, gives the bin information of that scaffold.
-3. *ANI-info.tsv* : For each scaffold, gives the ANI(Average Nucleotide Identity) of this scaffold with the reference genome (and all other reference genomes present in the same bin) from where this scaffold got assembled.
+3. *ANI-info.tsv* : For each scaffold, gives the ANI (Average Nucleotide Identity) of this scaffold with the reference genome (and all other reference genomes present in the same bin) from where this scaffold got assembled.